What Is Product Knowledge? (And How To Improve It)

 Pricing structure: Many customers want to know the price of a product before they make a purchase.
 If a product comes in different models or pricing tiers, having this information ensures employees can give them the most accurate and up-to-date information.

-Models, styles and colors available: Understanding product features ensures you or your employees can present this information accurately and persuasively to every customer.
-This information may also increase the chances of making a sale because you're informing customers of all of their options.
+Models, styles and colors available: Understanding product features ensures employees can present this information accurately and persuasively to every customer.
+This information may also increase the chances of making a sale because you're informing customers of all their options.

 Product uses: Knowing how to use company products helps employees answer customers' questions about what exactly it does.
-In addition, it can help them present a product as anticipating a customer's needs.
+In addition, it can help employees present a product as anticipating a customer's needs.

 Service, warranty and repair information: If you're selling technology, customers may want to know about warranties and the cost of service or repair.
 This can help them plan for potential costs and determine whether they'd like to continue working with the company for any repair or replacement needs in the future.

-Allow employees to get to know products through their own experiences.
+Allow employees to become familiar with the company's products through their own experiences.
 Whether you hold a meeting to let them test out the products or offer them an employee discount so they can purchase them, ensure they have exposure to what they're selling.
-Giving them this opportunity allows them to share their personal experiences with future customers.
+Giving employees this opportunity allows them to share their personal experiences with future customers.

 2. Encourage both conventional and creative information sources